squirmlabs/recipes/toolkit-nodejs/README.md

 The above code shows how to call `importJsonFromRestApi` to import data from the example REST API.
 Rather than loading the data from a file, it loads it from the REST API.

+> The incoming data is reorganized to fit our idea of the CDR.
+The incoming JSON data isn’t structured exactly how we’d like it to be to fit, so we rewrite on the fly into a tabular format.